 - Open fire - initial fuel inc, thereafter avail locally

-- Elec, thermostatically controlled elec CH, bed linen and towels inc
+- Elec, thermostatically controlled elec CH, bed linen, towels and Wi-Fi inc

 - Sky TV